Thresholded Quantum Sensing with a Frustrated Kitaev Trimer

-The mousetrap sensor response to this signal is shown in Fig.~\ref{fig3} over the range $\epsilon \in (0, 1.49)$.
-The plateau observed below the threshold at $\epsilon \sim 0.3$ in Fig.~\ref{fig2} can be understood by examining the integral, $\chi_\mathrm{mt}$, in Eq.~\ref{eq:chimt} as the signal probes only the approximately linear region of the spectrum (highlighted by the grey box in Fig.~\ref{fig:Trimer} about the point $(0,0)$).
-In this regime, the zero-mean signal oscillates back and forth from positive to negative values, with $P[\phi_0]$ averaging to zero, giving no accumulated response.
+The mousetrap sensor response over the range $\epsilon \in (0, 1.49)$ is shown in Fig.~\ref{fig3}.
+The plateau observed below the threshold at $\epsilon \sim 0.3$ in Fig.~\ref{fig2} can be understood by examining the integral, $\chi_\mathrm{mt}$ (Fig. 4, inset of each panel), in Eq.~\ref{eq:chimt}.
+When the signal probes only the approximately linear region of the spectrum (highlighted by the gray box in Fig.~\ref{fig:Trimer} about the point $(0,0)$, and depicted in Fig. ~\ref{fig3}, top-left panel), the zero-mean signal oscillates back and forth from positive to negative values, with $P[\phi_0]$ averaging to zero, giving no accumulated response.
 In contrast, for $\epsilon \gtrsim 0.3$, the eigenenergies deviate from linearity, and the signal accrues.
-Thus, the mousetrap sensor functions as a threshold detector, sensitive to signal amplitudes in the approximate range $\epsilon \in [0.3,1.5]$ with the maximum response near $\epsilon \sim 1.5$.
+Thus, the mousetrap sensor functions as a thresholded rectifier, sensitive to signal amplitudes in the approximate range $\epsilon \in [0.3,1.5]$ with the maximum (first fringe) response near $\epsilon \sim 1.5$.
+This operating window is stated in dimensionless units; see the Supplemental Material for the nondimensionalization that maps physical field amplitudes and pulse durations.

-Although the adiabatic approximation is expected to break down when eigenenergies become close (App.~\ref{app:Adiabatic}), it remains valid in the case of the mousetrap sensor.
-This is because the eigenenergies approach linearity near the crossing.
-As a result, the adiabatic approximation becomes exact in the limit of the critical point, a behavior we have verified numerically (see compared numerical and adiabatic responses in Figs.~\ref{fig2} and \ref{fig3} and App.~\ref{app:Adiabatic}).
+Although the adiabatic approximation can fail near degeneracies, the present regime is well described within the adiabatic treatment used here.
+Near the critical, point the spectrum becomes approximately linear and admits a closed-form adiabatic description.
+Consequently, the adiabatic approximation remains highly accurate for the mousetrap protocol, as verified numerically by comparison to full time-dependent simulations (see Figs.~\ref{fig2} and \ref{fig3} and the Supplemental Material).
+We have additionally shown that more realistic Ornstein-Uhlenbeck processes with appropriate bandwidth also exhibit mousetrap behavior (see the Supplemental Material).